Math placement test

 Yes!
 You do not need your visa to write the Math Placement Test.

 I wrote the test last term.
 Can I use those results?

 If you wrote the test last semester and experienced visa delays, you have two options available to you:

-- Register for the free online tutorial and try to improve your results from last term.
+- Write the test again and try to improve your results from last term

 I lost internet access.
 What do I do?

-Students only have one attempt at the test so it is important to write the test somewhere where you have a good internet connection.
+Students only have one attempt to write the test, so it is important to write the test where you have a good internet connection.
 We understand this is not always possible.
 If your internet disconnects while you are writing the test, please contact us and we will let you know your options.
-Please make sure to quote your student ID in your email.
+Please make sure to provide your student ID in your email.

 How can I find out my results?

-You will be able to view your Math Placement Test results as soon as you complete the test.
+You can see your Math Placement Test results as soon as you complete the test.
 You will also be emailed details about your placement after you complete the test.